Residency Program in Zoological Medicine

 Residency in Zoological Medicine with rotations at UC Davis, San Diego Zoo, San Diego Zoo Safari Park, Sacramento Zoo and SeaWorld San Diego

 The Residency in Zoological Medicine is a 3-year program that enables the resident to become a competent zoological medicine veterinarian and provide the necessary requirements to allow the resident to become certified in the American College of Zoological Medicine.
+In order to successfully complete the residency program, the resident is expected to have submitted 5 first author, board eligible papers by the end of their residency.
 This is a multi-site residency with the first year of the program based at UC Davis/Sacramento Zoo, the second year at the San Diego Zoo, and the third year at the San Diego Zoo Safari Park and SeaWorld San Diego.
 This zoological residency offers a unique opportunity to obtain a wide array of experiences in Zoological Medicine because of the extensive species resources available at all of the institutions involved including: (1) Sacramento Zoo, (2) San Diego Zoo, (3) San Diego Zoo Safari Park, (4) SeaWorld San Diego (5) Companion Avian and Exotic Pet Medicine Service at the Veterinary Medical Teaching Hospital (VMTH) (5) California Regional Primate Research Center, (6) California Raptor Rehabilitation Center, (7) California Department of Fish and Wildlife’s Wildlife Investigations Lab and (8) an active zoological species pathology program within the UC Davis SVM.

 San Diego Zoo Global (SDZG) maintains world-class collections of non-domestic species at the San Diego Zoo and the San Diego Zoo Safari Park.
 Together, these facilities provide access to over 1000 species and 7000 specimens and a unique collection of hoofed stock, along with many clinicians including diplomats of ACZM to act as mentors.
 (See faculty list below) Complementing the Zoological Medicine program at SDZG is the Zoological Pathology program with 3 diplomats of the ACVP.
 SeaWorld San Diego has a large collection of birds, fish and marine mammals, overseen by 5 veterinarians including ACZM and ACVP diplomats.
 The first year of basic training and didactic teaching at UC Davis and the Sacramento Zoo prepares the resident for the rigors of working at the facilities in San Diego.